Mewbourn 3 begins processing gas in August 2018

-To address the longer term production growth in the DJ Basin, DCP has initiated planning for Plant 12.
+To address the longer term production growth in the DJ Basin, DCP has initiated planning for Plant 12 or the Bighorn plant.
 The preliminary plans are for 1 Bcf/d of capacity including bypass which can be staged into operation as needed beginning in 2020.

 Acquired 30,200 net acres (Greeley Crescent II) significantly expanding core Greeley Crescent development area